 Dip into the chocolate

-In order to dip these vegan peanut butter bliss balls halfway into chocolate, I recommend using:
+To dip these vegan peanut butter bliss balls halfway into chocolate, I recommend using:

-- A toothpick – to hold the peanut butter ball and dip into the chocolate
+- A toothpick – to hold the peanut butter ball and dip into the chocolate.

-To make perfect chocolate covered peanut butter balls with a chocolate void on top you need:
+To make perfect chocolate covered peanut butter balls with a chocolate void on top, you need:

 - Insert a toothpick in the center of the frozen peanut butter ball.